Thiagodcv/thiagodcv.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I am a MSc.
-Math student studying at the Institute of Applied Mathematics at UBC, and I am advised by Prof. Philip Loewen and Prof. Bhushan Gopaluni in the [Data Analytics and Intelligent Systems Lab](https://dais.chbe.ubc.ca/).
+I am a MSc Math student studying at the Institute of Applied Mathematics at UBC, and I am advised by Prof. Philip Loewen and Prof. Bhushan Gopaluni in the [Data Analytics and Intelligent Systems Lab](https://dais.chbe.ubc.ca/).
 My main interests of study are control, reinforcement learning, and optimization.